 Austin, MN 55912

-ONCE you are accepted as a Junior or Senior PSEO Student:
+ONCE you are accepted as a PSEO student:

 - Register for and complete the required college readiness assessment, Accuplacer

 - Students may substitute an ACT score of 21 or higher in Reading for English 1101, a score of 16 or higher in Reading to enroll in all other Liberal Arts courses and a score of 22 or higher in Math for college level Math courses.

 - Register for and attend PSEO On-Campus Orientation

 - First time PSEO students are required before registering

 - Bring accuplacer scores or ACT exam scores on the day of your orientation